princeton-nlp/SimPO/README.md

 ## Training Scripts

-We provide four training config files for the four training setups reported in our paper:
+We provide four training config files for the four training setups reported in our paper.
+The training config is set for 8xH100 GPUs.
+You may need to adjust `num_processes` and `per_device_train_batch_size` based on your computation environment.

 * Mistral-Base:
 ```shell